Robust and Resilient Soft Robotic Object Insertion with Compliance-Enabled Contact Formation and Failure Recovery: MANIPULATION SKILLS IN COMPLIANCE-ENABLED CONTACT FORMATION

 Due to its compliance, the soft wrist can automatically rotate the peg with only $y$-axis translations.

 {\bf CF4 (Insertion)}: The robot moves the peg down to a certain depth of the hole.
 We consider only the $z$-axis motion:

 We sequentially execute the skills of CF0 to CF4.
 When the CF4 is completed, the overall task is completed.
-Due to the fixed height of the hole surface, CF0 and CF1 are always successful.
+Due to the fixed height of the hole surface, CF0 and CF1 are assumed to succeed under our setup.
 When the robot fails in a CF, the recovery plan suggests the subsequent skill sequences starting from CF2 to CF4.